 Transportation

-Santa Fe, in the Mountain time zone an hour ahead of California and two hours behind New York, is similarly centrally situated with easy access to road, rail and air transportation.
+Santa Fe, located in the Mountain Time Zone, is an hour ahead of California and two hours behind New York.
+It is similarly centrally situated, offering easy access to road, rail, and air transportation.

 Roads

-Santa Fe is on the I-25, which runs from El Paso, TX through Denver, CO and beyond.
-The city is less than an hour from I-40, which is the US’ East/West artery.
-New Mexico’s highways are well maintained, with low levels of traffic.
+Santa Fe is on the I-25, which runs from El Paso, TX, through Denver, CO, and beyond.
+The city is less than an hour from I-40, which is the US’s East/West artery.
+New Mexico’s highways are well-maintained, with low levels of traffic.

 Rail